Born in 1981 in Lansing, Michigan, USA

 AMT Salon, Haverkampf Galerie, Berlin, Germany

-- Familiars, Et al., San Francisco, California, USA
+Familiars, Et al., San Francisco, USA

 2021

-New Time: Art and Feminisms in the 21st Century, Berkeley Art Museum and Pacific Film Archive | BAMPFA, Berkeley, California, USA
+New Time: Art and Feminisms in the 21st Century, Berkeley Art Museum and Pacific Film Archive | BAMPFA, California, USA

 Traces, Haverkampf Galerie, Berlin, Germany